emattia/mlsys-variations-template/docs/user-guide/project-structure.md

 # Project Structure

-This page explains the organization and structure of the Analysis Template.
+This page explains the organization and structure of the Debug Toml Test.

 ## Overview